yatindra2004/yatindra2004/README.md

 🚀 Open Source Contributions: Actively contributing to various open-source projects to help the tech community grow.

-### 🔭 I’m currently working on
+## 🔭 I’m currently working on
-Food Delivery Using MERN STACK.
+- Food Delivery application using MERN Stack
-Exploring new technologies to integrate into my projects.
+- Exploring new technologies to integrate into my projects

-### 🌱 I’m currently learning
+## 🌱 I’m currently learning
-Advanced React and Redux techniques.
+- Advanced React and Redux techniques
-Optimizing backend performance and security.
+- Optimizing backend performance and security

-### 💬 Ask me about
+## 💬 Ask me about
-Full-stack development
+- Full-stack development
-Modern web technologies
+- Modern web technologies
-Open-source contributions
+- Open-source contributions

 ⚡ Fun fact: I believe that the best way to predict the future is to invent it. - Alan Kay
 <!--